adehan/english-for-designers/08-clarity-first/index.md

 <!-- Key points; aim for **30–60 words** each. -->

-1. Background/importance of topic:
+1. Background/importance of the topic: The topic of self-branding is crucial because it allows us as artists to show our skills and qualities, what we're like as individuals, and it defines what is important to us.
-2. Purpose/hypothesis (thesis or statement of problem):
+3. Purpose/hypothesis (thesis or statement of the problem): I want to tackle a topic that a lot of schools (including ours) fail to explore and properly teach their students.
+Artists generally have a problem with self-marketing and thus getting clients and building their career, which is where the stereotype of a poor artist that makes no money comes from.
+My project should help me and others to learn more about self-marketing and how to make it work for us as artists.
-3. Research — design/methodology/approach including procedures/data/observations:
+5. Research — design/methodology/approach including procedures/data/observations: I chose several books by professionals that I'll be using mainly for the theoretical part of my thesis.
+Some of my favourites are What They Don't Teach You in Art School by Will Terry, I'd Rather Be in the Studio!: The Artist's No-Excuse Guide to Self-Promotion by Alyson B. Stanfield, Designing Brand Identity: An Essential Guide for the Whole Branding Team by Alina Wheeler, Find Your Artistic Voice: The Essential Guide to Working Your Creative Magic by Lisa Congdon, and others.
-4. Findings (highlight outcome of research):
+5. Findings (highlight outcome of research):
-5. Conclusions (significance/success of study to theory/practical/society):
+6. Conclusions (significance/success of study to theory/practical/society): I hope to finish my own final visual identity and have concise theoretical research about this topic ready for other people and myself.

 ## References 🌿